phantom/sign-in-with-solana/README.md

   // Convert the Date object to a string const currentDateTime = now.toISOString();

+  // signInData can be kept empty in most cases: all fields are optional
+  // const signInData: SolanaSignInInput = {};

   const signInData: SolanaSignInInput = {
     domain,
     statement: "Clicking Sign or Approve only means you have proved this wallet is owned by you.
 This request will not trigger any blockchain transaction or cost any gas fee.",